-- 7.30.
-Application Programming Interfaces (APIs) enable systems to communicate with each other through standardised specifications.
-A financial institution may interact with APIs in multiple ways, including: - 7.30.1.
-Consuming APIs from trusted third parties or untrusted public sources; - 7.30.2.
-Publishing its own APIs for external parties to interact with its products and services; and - 7.30.3.
-Publishing and consuming APIs for internal systems. - 7.31.
-In each scenario, a financial institution should carefully assess the benefits and risks of connecting via APIs before implementation. - 7.32.
-Prior to consuming APIs from external sources, a financial institution should establish a process to assess each API and the API publisher similar to the due diligence performed on sourced systems.
-Security characteristics of the API should also be assessed to ensure that the communications are secured against threat actors and only requisite data can be transmitted. - 7.33.
-When developing APIs for external parties' consumption, a financial institution should conduct API development in accordance with the established framework for system development and testing, and in compliance with established security configurations.
-Appropriate security design considerations (e.g., key management and authentication, time-delimited, data and transmission encryption, etc.) should be made depending on the expected nature of interactions with external parties (e.g., trusted closed APIs or untrusted open APIs). - 7.34.
-A financial institution that publishes APIs should ensure that documentation on the use of its APIs is kept updated to the latest specifications and clearly communicates all security elements that external parties are expected to comply with in the use of its APIs. - 7.35.
-A financial institution should ensure that there are no undocumented APIs14 that threat actors could abuse to perform malicious activities in the corporate network.
+- 7.3.16 Application Programming Interfaces (APIs) enable systems to communicate with each other through standardised specifications.
+A financial institution may interact with APIs in multiple ways, including: - 7.3.16.a consuming APIs from trusted third parties or untrusted public sources; - 7.3.16.b publishing its own APIs for external parties to interact with its products and services; and - 7.3.16.c publishing and consuming APIs for internal systems. - 7.3.17 In each scenario, a financial institution should carefully assess the benefits and risks of connecting via APIs before implementation. - 7.3.18 Prior to consuming APIs from external sources, a financial institution should establish a process to assess each API and the API publisher similar to the due diligence performed on sourced systems.
+Security characteristics of the API should also be assessed to ensure that the communications are secured against threat actors and only requisite data can be transmitted.